 Portofino has the right to acquire a 100% interest in the Gold Creek Property (the “Property”), a mining claim block located in Duckworth Township, northwestern Ontario.
-The claim block comprises 3 mining claims containing 50 contiguous cell units, is easily accessible by road and covers approximately 2,500 acres.
+The Gold Creek Property comprises 15 mining claims containing 197 contiguous cell units and covers approximately 4,036 hectares (9,973 acres).

 The property is close to excellent infrastructure including CN railway, hydro lines, and paved highway.